-19.5.3 Connect to NebulaGraph databases from outside a NebulaGraph cluster via NodePort
+19.5.2 Connect to NebulaGraph databases from outside a NebulaGraph cluster via NodePort

-You can create a Service of type NodePort to connect to NebulaGraph databases from outside a NebulaGraph cluster with a node IP and an exposed node port.
-You can also use load balancing software provided by cloud providers (such as Azure, AWS, etc.) and set the Service of type LoadBalancer.
+You can create a NodePort type Service to access internal cluster services from outside the cluster using any node IP and the exposed node port.
+You can also utilize load balancing services provided by cloud vendors (such as Azure, AWS, etc.) by setting the Service type to LoadBalancer.
+This allows external access to internal cluster services through the public IP and port of the load balancer provided by the cloud vendor.